m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [time.time](https://docs.python.org/3/library/time.html#time.time)

 ## How Fast is NumPy?
-Now that we know how to time an operation in Python, let’s check how fast NumPy is relative to naive Python code.
+Now that we know how to time an operation in Python, let's check how fast NumPy is relative to naive Python code.
 We start by defining a really large array, `nd1`:

 ```python
 nd1 = np.random.random((1000, 10000))